 Since I´m into photography I like the comparison between “the old” and “the new”.
 Today’s cameras are way more advanced than cameras 30, 40, or 50+ years ago.
 They have hundreds of autofocus points that can shoot 20-30 images per second and can store hundreds of images….but still, the images that impress us most are the ones taken by people decades ago and they use cameras with NO autofocus at all.
-They have none of those new features…but still the quality of those images is outstanding and people pay a lot of money for a print.
+They have none of those new features…but still, the quality of those images is outstanding and people pay a lot of money for a print.
 Why?
-Because they are handmade images by people that know what they were doing.
+Because they are handmade images by people who know what they are doing.
 They didn´t need all this tech because they used their skills to create those masterpieces… and people respected that kind of work.
-Today mostly everyone can be a “photographer” even if they do not have a single clue about handling exposure or shutter speed, but tech has involved and people tend to not understand the difference between bad, good, and outstanding photography anymore due to the pure mass of images that are uploaded in various channels on every second, minute or hour per day.
+Today almost everyone can be a “photographer” even if they do not have a single clue about handling exposure or shutter speed, but tech has involved and people tend to not understand the difference between bad, good, and outstanding photography anymore due to the pure mass of images that are uploaded in various channels on every second, minute or hour per day.
 Ok, that may be harsh but the greater mass indeed does not recognize greatness anymore.
 Sadly.
 And like advanced technology made photography more “common” and accessible….AI is doing the same in regards to content creation.
-A digital landscape that is dominated by quantity and not quality will become a digital landscape of average dumbness…and we are heading straight into a world of search engine optimized mass content that puts search ranks over quality content.
+A digital landscape that is dominated by quantity and not quality will become a digital landscape of average dumbness…and we are heading straight into a world of search engine-optimized mass content that puts search ranks over quality content.

 I see all those services that offer you to create SEO-optimized content in no time.
 But at what effect?
 We all know that Google´s algorithm values a website based on various factors.
 But one is “Frequently fresh new content that matches the topic of your site.”